Dilwara Temples: Pittalhar Temple

-Shri Parshvanatha Temple
+Parshvanatha Temple

-This temple, dedicated to Lord Parshvanath, was built by Sangvi Mandlik and his family in 1458–59.
-According to popular belief, masons offered free remaining stones of Vimala Vasahi and Luna Vasahi to add the marble since the temple was built by grey stone.
-It consists of a three-story building, the tallest of all the shrines at Dilwara.
+This temple, dedicated to Parshvanatha, was built by Sangvi Mandlik and his family in 1458–59.
+According to popular belief, masons offered free remaining stones of Vimala Vasahi and Luna Vasahi to add marble since the temple was built of grey stone.
+This three-storey building is the tallest temple in Dilwara.
 Not all the tower remains.
-On all the four faces of the sanctum on the ground floor are four big mandapas housing a Choumukha idol of Parshvanatha.
+On all four faces of the sanctum on the ground floor are four big mandapas housing a Chaumukha idol of Parshvanatha.
 On the first floor, the Chaumukha idol the front iconography is of Chintamani Parshvanath, second Magalakar Parshvanatha and third Manoratha-Kalpadruma Parshvanatha all are depicted with hood of nine cobras.
 The image of fourth image of Parshvanatha is illegible.
 In the corridor there are images of 17 tirthankaras and paintings of flowers.
-There is depiction of 14 dreams of mother of tirthankars had before their births.
+There is depiction of 14 dreams that a mother of a tirthankara on conception.
 On the second floor, the Chaumukha idol is of Sumatinatha, Parshvanatha, Adinatha and Parshvanatha.
-The idol of Goddess Ambika is also present.
-On the third floor, the Chaumukha idol is of Parshvanatha.
+The idol of goddess Ambika is also present.
+The Chaumukha idol of Parshvanatha is installed on the third floor.

-The outer walls of the sanctum comprise ornate sculptures in gray sandstone, depicting Dikpals, Vidhyadevis, Yakshinis, Shalabhanjikas and other decorative sculptures comparable to the ones in Khajuraho and Konark.
+The outer walls of the sanctum comprise ornate sculptures in gray sandstone, depicting Dikpalas, Vidhyadevis, Yakshinis, Shalabhanjikas and other decorative sculptures comparable to the ones in Khajuraho and Konark.

-Shri Mahaveer Swami Temple
+Mahaveer Swami Temple

-This is a small structure constructed in 1582 and dedicated to Lord Mahavira.
+This is a small structure constructed in 1582 and dedicated to Mahavira.
 It is small temple with carvings on its walls.
 On the upper walls of the porch there are pictures painted in 1764 by the artists of Sirohi.
 There are detailed carvings of flowers, pigeons, court-scene, dancing girls, horses, elephant, and other scenes.
 On each side of Mahavira, there are 3 idols of tirthankar.
 Outside the shrine, there is a marble slab of rectangular shape with a triangle stone over it containing 133 images of miniature-sized tirthankar with a larger image in center.

-Jirnoddhar (Repairs)
+Renovation

-The temples have undergone repairs time to time.
+The temples have undergone repairs from time to time.
 Allauddin Khilji had attacked and damaged the temples in 1311.
 In 1321, Bijag and Lalag of Mandore had undertaken repairs.

 In 1906, Lallubhai Jaichand of Patan had the temples repaired and reconsecrated on 25 April 1906, under the supervision of Yati Hemasagar.
 Extensive repairs were again undertaken during 1950-1965 by Anandji Kalyanji with the work done by the Sompura firm Amritlal Mulshankar Trivedi.
 The older marble has a yellow patina, whereas the newer marble is white.

-The temples are currently administered by the Seth Kalyanji Paramanandji Pedi (not to be confused by Seth Anandji Kalyanji Pedhi of Ahmedabad).
+The temples are currently administered by the Seth Kalyanji Paramanandji Pedi.
 Seth Kalyanji Paramanandji Pedi also runs a Bhojanshala (dining hall) nearby.